callumalpass/zk_scripts/README.md

 - **Embedding Generation**: Optionally generates vector embeddings using OpenAI models for semantic search functionality
 - **Parallel Processing**: Uses multiple processor cores for faster indexing of large note collections
 - **Customization**: Allows exclusion of specific directories and patterns from indexing
+- **Typer CLI**: Modern command-line interface with subcommands and rich help documentation
+- **Embedding Management**: Validates, tests, and regenerates embeddings as needed

 The generated index is stored as a JSON file, which serves as a foundation for the various search and query operations.
+When using embedding functionality, make sure to set the `OPEN_AI_KEY` environment variable with your OpenAI API key.

 ### Note Querying